Biden is hosting the Summit of the Americas, but Mexico's president won't be there

 Migration is a big issue, but key leaders won't be at the summit

 On Friday, Biden and the leaders attending the meeting are expected to sign a declaration on migration.
-The Biden administration plans to announce new private sector investments for Central America, geared to improving the economy and reducing migration.
-But the leaders of the three nations that account for much of the migration — Guatemala, Honduras and El Salvador — are skipping the summit.
+However, the leaders of the three nations that account for much of the migration — Guatemala, Honduras and El Salvador — are also skipping the summit.

-However, the countries are sending delegations of officials, and the Biden administration says it will work with them to get business done.
+The countries are sending delegations of senior officials, and the Biden administration says it will work with them to get business done.

 Also on the agenda: improving medical supply chains, addressing hunger and food shortages, and a climate and energy partnership with the Caribbean.